-Mohs surgery is a state of the art treatment for skin cancer in which the physician serves as both pathologist and reconstructive surgeon.
+Mohs surgery is the most effective treatment for removing basal cell carcinomas (BCC) and squamous cell carcinomas (SCC) with an astounding 98% cure rate.
+During surgery, your Mohs surgeon serves as both pathologist and reconstructive surgeon and examines all of the excised tissue under a microscope to ensure that all the cancerous tissue has been eliminated.
+This allows your Mohs surgeon to remove all of the cancer cells while sparing as much healthy tissue as possible.
 The success of this procedure relies on the accuracy of evaluating the skin cancer with a microscope and the precision of its removal by the surgeon.

-Post surgical appointments will be necessary for suture removal and to monitor wound healing.
-After Mohs surgery it is important to continue skin care and skin cancer monitoring on a regular basis.
+Post-surgical appointments will be necessary for suture removal and monitoring wound healing.
+After Mohs surgery, it is important to continue skin care and skin cancer monitoring on a regular basis.